rachelesmee/website/foss4guk2022local/cardiff.md

 ### Call for talks

 The Call for Talks is now closed.
-We will be in touch soon confirming if your talk has been accepted.

 ### Location & Travel